Why ditch your chemical toilet for a composting toilet?

 Trust us... you will never go back from a waterless toilet.

-First let’s address a common myth - Separating composting toilets do not smell.
+First let’s address a common myth - Separating composting toilets, like Cuddy, do not smell.

 I repeat - they DO NOT smell.

 You may say we’re lying when we say this - and you begin to recall a traumatic experience in an outhouse-style PIT toilet.
 You begin to recall the fear of your phone’s life in case it fell out of your pocket to a deep, dark, sewery grave.
 It’s ok, take a deep breath (unless you’re in one as you read this).